 - Legislation should require prosecutors to inform survivors of all aspects of the prosecution of the case, including details about specific times and dates for hearings.

 - Legislation should require prosecutors to inform survivors of available support and protection mechanisms.

 - Legislation should require prosecutors to inform survivors of opportunities to obtain restitution and compensation.
 See section on Restitution and compensation for survivors, below.

 - Legislation should require prosecutors who drop cases of sexual assault to explain to the survivor why the case was dropped.
 (See section on Rights of Survivors, below.)

-- Legislation should require prosecutors to provide information to survivors about civil remedies such as protective orders when prosecutors decline to prosecute.
+- When prosecutors decline to prosecute, legislation should require prosecutors to provide information to survivors about civil remedies such as protective orders.

 …c) Whenever a prosecutor notifies a victim of domestic assault, criminal sexual conduct, or harassment under this section, the prosecutor shall also inform the victim of the method and benefits of seeking an order for protection […]or a restraining order […] and that the victim may seek an order without paying a fee. §611A.0315 1(c).